What hiring managers actually look for

 Managed grants and ensured compliance with federal regulations.

-Administered and monitored 85 federal grants totaling $32M across 6 program areas, conducting quarterly compliance reviews against 2 CFR 200 requirements.
-Identified and resolved 23 compliance deficiencies, recovering $890K in questioned costs over FY2023.
+Administered grants management for 85 federal awards totaling $32M across 6 program areas, conducting quarterly compliance reviews against 2 CFR 200.
+Resolved 23 deficiencies and documented $890K in questioned costs over FY2023.

 Supervised staff and handled daily operations.

-Supervised a team of 8 Program Analysts (GS-9 through GS-11) in the Office of Policy Development, assigning work, conducting performance reviews, and providing technical guidance on regulatory impact analysis.
-Maintained a 95% on-time delivery rate for all policy deliverables across 4 concurrent legislative initiatives.
+Supervised 8 Program Analysts (GS-9 through GS-11), assigning work and providing technical guidance on policy analysis and program evaluation.
+Maintained a 95% on-time delivery rate across 4 concurrent legislative initiatives.

 Worked on budgets and financial reports.

-Prepared and defended the division's $18M annual budget submission through three levels of agency review, including OMB passback negotiations.
-Developed a new expenditure tracking model in Excel and Power BI that reduced end-of-year obligation errors by 60%, saving 120 staff hours per quarter.
+Led budget formulation and execution for the division's $18M annual submission through three levels of review, including OMB passback.
+Built an expenditure model in Microsoft Excel and Power BI that reduced year-end obligation errors by 60%, saving 120 staff hours per quarter.

 Strong action verbs for federal resumes: